anekha/Happy-Pills/README.md

 * [Setup](#setup)

 ## General info
-This project was a collaboration for the Web Development course with Code First Girls.
+This project was a collaboration for the Web Development course we completed with Code First Girls.
 We wanted to set up a website playing with the concept of that feelings can be bought online

 ## Technologies
 Project is created with: